benguz/thelatepass.org/pages/doorstops/extension.md

 Depending on your teacher and classmates, asking for an extension might be scary.
 I’ve had teachers who were mean, loud, or just really unpredictable.
 They’d be helpful and patient one moment, and yelling the next.
 I’ve also had classmates that are constantly looking to tease a “try-hard” or “goody two-shoes.”
 This puts you in a position of constantly having to prove that you don’t care about school—and asking for an extension definitely won’t help with that.

 If you need some extra time but want to avoid these situations entirely, just send an email [link to email stuff].
 Then you don’t have to deal directly with a mean teacher or risk being caught by mean students.

+That being said, teachers are less likely to be mean to a student one-on-one.
+Often they just use yelling and strictness as a “classroom management technique,” [link] which won’t transfer to individual conversations.

 ## Why even bother?